Professor of History

 "Alternatives to Nationalism in French West Africa, 1945-60."
 Pp. 110-37 in Marc Frey and Jost Dülferr, eds., Elites and Decolonization in the Twentieth Century.
 Houndmills: Palgrave Macmillan, 2011.

 "How Global Do We Want Our Intellectual History to Be?"
-In Samuel Moyn and Andrew Sartori, eds., Global Intellectual History.
-New York: Columbia University Press, forthcoming.
+Pp. 283-94 in Samuel Moyn and Andrew Sartori, eds., Global Intellectual History.
+New York: Columbia University Press, 2013.